 Safety and Security

-The effectiveness of high-quality glazing as a security feature cannot be overlooked and Hugo Carter installs windows and doors that property owners can rely upon to act as an effective barrier.
+The effectiveness of high quality glazing as a security feature cannot be overlooked and Hugo Carter install windows and doors that property owners can rely upon to act as an efficient barrier.
 Safety advisors will always suggest that glazed units should feature glass that will not shatter on impact and this is true of every unit we fit.

 Our website features a number of articles about the applications of acoustic glass including its suitability for use in listed buildings.
-If you have any specific questions or general enquiries or want more information on our range of soundproof windows, please call or email and we will be pleased to offer help and advice.
+If you have any specific questions or general enquiries, please call or email and we will be pleased to offer help and advice.